"This is a powerful, practical book - loaded with great ideas to increase your sales and your profits! " - Brian Tracy

 If you don't own an eReader or a smartphone with a reading app, eBook software is required if you plan to read this on your computer.
 Free software is available at calibre-ebook (our recommendation) or Adobe Digital.

-Also available - a 6 hour Profitable Sales class on DVD accompanying this book.
+Also available - online classes that accompany this book.
 Read more here.

 Are real life issues discussed?